 - 7.24 Conglomerate mergers involve firms that operate in different product markets.
 They may be product extension mergers (i.e. between firms that produce different but related products) or pure conglomerate mergers (i.e. between firms operating in entirely different markets).
 Conglomerate mergers are neither horizontal nor vertical i.e. there is no vertical relationship and no overlap in the products or services supplied by the merging parties.
 An example of a conglomerate merger would be between an athletic shoe company and a soft drink company.
 The firms are not competitors producing similar products (which would make it a horizontal merger) nor do they have an input-output relation (which would make it a vertical merger).
-In assessing conglomerate mergers, CCCS will consider both the anti-competitive effects arising from conglomerate mergers. - 7.25 Conglomerate mergers typically do not result in SLC.
+In assessing conglomerate mergers, CCCS will consider both the anti-competitive effects arising from conglomerate mergers and the pro-competitive effects stemming from efficiencies (refer to paragraphs 6.51 to 6.55, and Part 8 for the list of efficiencies that CCCS may consider). - 7.25 Conglomerate mergers typically do not result in a SLC.
 However, competition concerns could arise in mergers between parties in closely related markets.
 For example, mergers in closely related markets may involve sellers of complementary products15, or sellers of (distinct or related) products that belong to a range of products that is generally purchased or likely to be purchased together by the same set of buyers for the same end use.

-Potential Anti-competitive Strategies Non-coordinated Effects
+Potential Non-coordinated Effects

-- 7.26 Competition concerns may arise when the combination of products in related markets confers upon the merged entity the ability and incentive to leverage a strong market position from one market to another by means of tying, bundling or other forms of exclusionary conduct.16 Such conduct may lead to a reduction in actual or potential rivals' ability or incentive to compete.
-This may reduce the competitive pressure on the merged entity allowing it to increase prices. - 7.27 In assessing whether a conglomerate merger results in foreclosure effects, CCCS will consider whether the merged entity would have the ability and incentive to foreclose its rivals and/or new entrants. - 7.28 In relation to the ability of the merged entity to foreclose its competitors, CCCS may consider whether the merged entity has a significant degree of market power (while not necessarily having a dominant position) in one of the markets concerned.
-CCCS may take into consideration whether at least one of the merging firms' products is viewed by many customers as particularly important, and there are few alternatives for that product (e.g. due to product differentiation or capacity constraints on the part of competitors), in order to assess the extent
+7.26 Competition concerns may arise when the combination of products in related markets confers upon the merged entity the ability and incentive to leverage a strong market position from one market to another by means of tying, bundling or other forms of exclusionary conduct.16 Such conduct may lead to a reduction in actual or potential rivals' ability or incentive to compete.
+This may reduce the competitive pressure on the merged entity allowing it to increase prices.

 15 Products or services are complementary when they are worth more when used or consumed together than separately.
 This would mean that a high price for one product reduces the demand for both.

 16 Annex C of the CCCS Guidelines on the Section 47 Prohibition contains additional elaboration on tying, bundling and other forms of exclusionary conduct, such as discount schemes and exclusive purchasing requirements.